Europeans in Oceania: Easter Island

 In the mid-20th century, Norwegian scientist Thor Heyerdahl proposed a theory that the natives were of Indigenous American descent, due to the similarity between Rapa Nui and Inca stonework.
 Heyerdahl maintained the idea that native South Americans were capable to sail through the Pacific Ocean on route to Easter Island.
 To test his theory, in 1947 he left the coast of Peru on a rudimentary wooden boat, the Kon Tiki.
 Following the currents, he managed to arrive at French Polynesia.
 Heyerdahl held this as evidence that one could reach Easter Island setting sail from the Americas, even though French Polynesia is approximately 3,000 kilometers North of Easter Island.
 His theory has since been disproven by DNA testing, which shows that the Rapa Nui have Polynesian genes, not Indigenous American genes.

 Today, the people living on Easter Island are largely descendants of the ancient Rapa Nui (approximately 60%), and they run the bulk of the tourism and conservation efforts on the island.
-The rest of the population are primarily Chileans of European and Mestizo origin, with some Rapa Nui on the island having European blood as a result of race mixing.
+The rest of the population are primarily Chileans of European and Mestizo origin, with some Rapa Nui on the island having European blood as a result of race mixing; the majority of white Chilean residents and those of part-European blood are descendants of Spanish, with some German, British, and Italian settlers.
 Despite the current European presence, the island's Polynesian identity is still strong.